okterok/manager-readme/README.md

 If you feel your efforts to collaborate have been hindered, please speak with me so I can help smooth out the path.

 ### Average work day for me
-* I will typically come online between 7:30am - 8:00am my time.
+* I will typically come online between 6:30am - 7:00am my time.
 If I travel, I'll send a quick email to let you know when I'll be around.
-* I mention in #wc-general when you're around in the morning and when you might be AFK for an extended period of time
-* I have 1-1s once a week and in person if I happen to have that luxury!
+* I have 1-1s once a week with my EMs and in person if I happen to have that luxury!
+* I participate in skip-level 1-1s across all my teams on an as-needed basis
-* I will be meeting with Eric and Dave once a week
+* I will be meeting with Eric, Sam and Michael once a week around Digital Leadership topics
-* I meet with everyone who reports to me once every two weeks
-* I plan to leave around 3:30pm - 4:40pm my time.
+* I tend to leave around 3:30pm - 4:40pm my time

 Please let me know if you'd like to meet outside of these hours and I can likely accomodate that!